enqueuezero/site/hands-on-cloud-native/react.md

 ## What is React?

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called “components”.
+It allows building a complex application from ground up by isolated pieces of code, usually called components.
-It was originally created by Jordan Walke, a software engineer at Facebook.
-Within just a few years, it has achieved great adoptions among many companies and organizations.
+The idea of React is not new but within just a few years, it has achieved great adoptions among many companies and organizations.
+The stable and friendly APIs make React the first choice for building a Cloud Native Application.

 ## Why use React?

 ### Declarative

-Writing interactive UIs is harder than many people thought, which involves a lot of inner states and transitions.
+Writing interactive UIs is harder than many people thought, which involves a lot of internal states and transitions.
 Have you ever considered implementing a loading spinner?
 When should the component show the spinner?
+How fast should the spinner spin?
 What if the spinner load forever?
+When is the exit point of loading?
 Should it apply with a blurring background?
+These hidden states make code complex if using inappropriate programming paradigm.
 Imperative code is suitable for implementing algorithms, but never for managing a large amount of internal states.
-To address it, we need declarative code.
+To address it, we need declarative style code.

 For example, below JavaScript function `Timer` has an internal state `seconds`.
-The component returns a DOM with ever changing `seconds`, though the caller of the function `Timer` need not to know the existence of `secodns`.
+The component returns a DOM with ever changing `seconds`, though the caller of the function `Timer` need not to know the existence of `seconds`.
 When `setInterval` triggers a value changing in the next moment, React will efficiently update and render it to the browser DOM.

 ```javascript
 function Timer() {